Events & Training

 The nine regions together with the Local Government Association have worked together to agree what is good practice, and have produced minimum standards to meet Charter requirements.
 Influenced by the Investors in People standard, the South West Charter for Member Development has four key principles:

-3. Learning and development is effective in building capacity
+3. Learning and development is effective in building skills and knowledge

 Why sign up to the Charter?

 Any local authority dedicated to meeting the needs of its community must be committed to developing its elected Members.
 By signing up to the Charter, your Council will be demonstrating its commitment to supporting and developing its elected Members, in line with what is recognised as good practice.

 - Gain political and managerial leadership commitment to the Charter principles

 - Self –assess against the standards and grade performance

 - Identify areas of strength and areas for improvement

 - Produce an Action Plan to meet the improvement areas